 An asterisk appearing next to the grade indicates that the course was repeated due to a low grade (B- or lower) obtained the first time the student took the course.
 A student may repeat a course previously taken and failed, to replace a grade of W, or to try to improve a passing grade achieved the first time the student took the course.
 (See Limit on Repeated Courses p.
-51.)
+54.)
 When a course is repeated, a new grade is assigned in the semester or term in which the course was retaken.
 Both the original grade and the new grade are reported on the transcript.

-The original (older) grade will be followed by an asterisk () indicating that the course has been repeated.
+The original (older) grade will be followed by an asterisk (\) indicating that the course has been repeated.
 Credits for both the original taking and the retaking of the course will be counted as attempted credits; i.e., both the original grade and the new grade will be included in the CGPA computation.
+However, In the M.B.A. program, the higher grade (whether the original or the new) will replace the lower grade and the latter will not be included in the CGPA computation.
 All earned grades, including P and F, are included in the CGPA computation.
 Grades of I, AU, IP, TC, and W are not earned grades and are not included in the CGPA computation.